ArgonneCPAC/diffsmhm/scripts/README.md

 * `--adam-b2`:
     b2 parameter for the Adam optimizer; influenecs step size decay rate.
 Defaults to 0.999.
 * `--adam-tmax`:
-    Maximum number of minutes to run the Adam optimzier for.
+    Maximum number of minutes to run the Adam optimizer for.
 Default is 50.
 * `--adam-err-thresh`:
     Error threshold at which to stop optimization.
 Default is 1e-6.
 * `-p`, `--print-rate`:
     Rate at which optimization information is printed.
 Default is every 100 iterations.

 Outputs:
-* `outdir/theta_opt.npy`: Resulting parameter set after optimization
+* `outdir/theta_opt.hdf5`: Resulting parameter set after optimization
-* `outdir/fig_wprp_all_wprp.png` : Figure showing starting, goal, and final wprp.
+* `outdir/fig_wprp_all_wprp.png` : Figure showing default, goal, and final wprp.
 * `outdir/fig_wprp_all_error.png` : Figure showing error history of the optimization.

 ## `hmc_wprp_all.py`